joshhaug/joshhaug.github.io/about.md

 ---

 ## Let Me Introduce Myself ##
-This is my personal website.
+My name is **Joshua Haug**.
+If you are reading this it means you've navigated your browser to my personal website.
 Some facts about me...

 * Attended [Pepperdine University](http://www.pepperdine.edu/) in Malibu, California
 * Majored in Mathematics / Computer Science